-The once-standard 6% commission in home sales is becoming a thing of the past.
-Our research shows that the current average commission rate nationwide is 5.32% — expected to decline further due to the NAR settlement on August 17, 2024.
+The once-standard 6% commission in home sales is quickly fading.
+Today, the average commission rate nationwide is 5.32% — and it's likely to fall even further following the NAR’s recent settlement.

 What is 6% real estate commission?